stephaneghozzi/perso/content/home/projects/projects-title-content.md

 _build:
     render: never
 ---
 Selected open-source data-science projects are listed here.
 Partners include the World Health Organization and the Robert Koch Institute.
-More can be found on [GitLab](https://gitlab.com/stephaneghozzi) and [GitHub](https://github.com/stephaneghozzi).
+More can be found on [GitHub](https://github.com/stephaneghozzi).

 A list of scientific publications can be found on [Orcid](https://orcid.org/0000-0002-3911-9573) or [Google Scholar](https://scholar.google.com/citations?user=uGVLwREAAAAJ).